CPF number

 In May 2020, a digital version of the document was promoted for Android and iOS.

-In June 2020, an audit from the Tribunal de Contas da União (Federal Court of Accounts, often referred to as TCU) revealed that there was at least 12.5 million CPFs more than the total population.
+In June 2020, an audit from the Tribunal de Contas da União (Federal Court of Accounts, often referred to as TCU) revealed that there were at least 12.5 million CPFs more than the total population.

 During COVID-19 pandemic the Revenue reported 223.8 million active CPFs, the problem is that, according to the Brazilian Institute of Geography and Statistics (IBGE), the Brazilian population at the time of the survey was around 211.4 million people, updated to 211.8 million at the end of August.

-Auditors revealed that there was evidence that an individual was already dead in 3.3 million valid entries and more than 78.000 active CPFs of people over 110 years old.
+Auditors revealed that there was evidence that an individual was already dead in 3.3 million valid entries and more than 78,000 active CPFs of people over 110 years old.
 International surveys show that there are only 29 people in this age group in the world – and only one lives in Brazil.

 During the COVID-19 pandemic, all requests for CPF from new foreign residents are being taken virtually.